Orgamliel7/Ex3-/README.md

 The main topic is developing logic for a game where a group of robots needs to perform movement on weighted and directed graph.
 Our game represented by StdDraw.

+Game rules:
+The robots earn points while collecting a prize.
+Each prize have different score.
+The direction of the robot's movement is injective.

-We have 5 classes in our project:
+We have 8 classes in our project:

-Fruit -

-Robot -
+1. MyFruit - This class represents the "prizes" that the robot is supposed to collect during the game.
+Our chosen robot is the famous soccer player Cristiano Ronaldo.
+Accordingly, the prizes are the goblet of Gold and a football.

+2. Robot - This class represents the "robots" that supposed to collect the prizes during the game.
+Our chosen robot is the famous soccer player Cristiano Ronaldo.

-StdDraw -
+3. StdDraw - for representing the game graphically.

-DGraph  - implements the interface "graph" and represents a directional weighted graph.
+4. DGraph  - implements the interface "graph" and represents a directional weighted graph.
  * The interface has a road-system or communication network in mind - and should support a large number of nodes (over 100,000).
  * The implementation based on an efficient compact representation.

-Graph_Algo –  Implements the interface "graph_algorithms", represents bunch of algorithms based on the graph we've created in DGraph.
+5. Graph_Algo –  Implements the interface "graph_algorithms", represents bunch of algorithms based on the graph we've created in DGraph.
-Vertex - Implements the interface node_data, represents a vertex in our graph Edge - Implements the interface edge_data, represents a vertex in our graph GUI  - This class represents a graphical interface here we can display a graph, Run algorithms on it and View their results.
+6. Vertex - Implements the interface node_data, represents a vertex in our graph
+7. Edge - Implements the interface edge_data, represents a vertex in our graph
+8. KML - In our task, We implements the interface KML_Logger.
+It allows us to import the graph, the robots and the fruits to KML file.